redBorder/cep/README.md

 For you to know how to write execution plans, which are the body of our rules, you must know the Siddhi Query Language, a simple SQL-like language that lets you work with data streams.
 You can find the specification for the language on [WSO2's documentation site](https://docs.wso2.com/display/CEP310/Siddhi+Language+Specification)

+You can find more infomation about how rB CEP works with Siddhi on the [siddhi wiki page](https://github.com/redBorder/cep/wiki/Siddhi).

+## Config

+You will need a config file to specify the topics that will be read from kafka, the attributes that are part of the stream with its type, and a few other options like the zookeeper nodes, the kafka brokers and the REST URI that will be used to serve the REST API.

+Find more information about the config file on the [config file wiki page](https://github.com/redBorder/cep/wiki/Config-File)

 ## Contributing

 1. [Fork it](https://github.com/redborder/cep/fork)